clemjvdm/n-body/README.md

 So the I will start documenting, cleaning up and maybe even extending the code.
 A list of things I am aiming to do and their progress can be found in the To-do section.

 ### Running the code
 First ensure you have SDL2 (Simple DirectMedia Layer) installed (alongside gcc, make and git).
-After this you should be able to download, compile and run the code with the following commands:
+After this you should be able to download and compile the code with the following commands:
 ```
 git clone git@github.com:clemjvdm/n-body.git
 cd n-body
 make
 ```
+Afterwards you should be able to run it with `./nbody`

 ### To-Do